 4. Logitech G Pro Gaming Headset

-Logitech doesn't just make great budget headsets.
-They make some of the most respected gaming headsets in the PC gaming world.
+Logitech doesn't just make great budget headsets, but they also make some of the most respected gaming headsets in the PC gaming world.
 The G Pro is no exception to that.
-It's one of the best gaming headsets under 100 dollars, and it's our top gaming headset pick for this list.
+This is one of the best gaming headsets under 100 dollars, and it's our top pick for this list.

 On top of its great audio and lightweight design, the Logitech G Pro comes equipped with a condenser microphone.
-The condenser microphone prevents background noise from interrupting your communication attempts, and it helps the mic respond to a wider range of frequencies.
+This prevents background noise from interrupting your communication, and it helps the mic respond to a wider range of frequencies.

 5. Sennheiser GSP 300 Gaming Headset

-the GSP 300 is different from other headsets in this price range when it comes to its audio controls.
-Instead of being part of an inline control pad, the GSP's audio controls are located on the ear cup of the headset itself.
-That makes it extremely easy to locate the audio controls during an intense gaming session.
+The GSP 300 is different from other headsets in this price range when it comes to its audio controls.
+Instead of being part of an inline control pad, the GSP's audio controls are located on the ear cup of the headset itself, making it extremely easy to locate the audio controls during an intense gaming session.